scalar-labs/scalardb-samples/multi-storage-transaction-sample/README.md

 The `customer.customers` table manages customers' information.
 The `credit_limit` is the maximum amount of money a lender will allow each customer to spend using a credit card, and the `credit_total` is the amount of money that each customer has already spent by using the credit card.

-The `orders.orders` table manages orders' information, and the `orders.statements` table manages the statements' information of the orders.
-Finally, the `orders.items` table manages items' information to be ordered.
+The `order.orders` table manages orders' information, and the `order.statements` table manages the statements' information of the orders.
+Finally, the `order.items` table manages items' information to be ordered.

 The ER diagram for the schema is as follows: